anikatandon/TASK-MANAGER/README.md

 **To-Do List Application**

-This is a feature-rich to-do list application built using Node.js, Express.js, MongoDB, and EJS templating engine.
+This is a feature-rich To-Do List application built using **Node.js**, **Express.js**, **MongoDB**, and **EJS templating engine**.
 It allows users to create, update, and delete tasks, as well as organize them into different lists.
 The application provides a user-friendly interface where tasks can be easily managed and tracked.
 Additionally, it offers the ability to create custom pages for personalized task management.